 There’s nothing better than watching a good safari movie to get you excited to visit Africa.
 Before we went on our first safari, we binged watched all of these movies about African safaris to prepare ourselves for what was to come.

-Of course, nothing can truly prepare you for the magic you will experience on safari, but while you’re sitting at home packing your safari clothes, may as well sit back and watch some of the best safari movies!
+Of course, nothing can truly prepare you for the magic you will experience on safari, but while you’re sitting at home packing your safari clothes, you may as well sit back and watch some of the best safari movies!
 Here are some of our favorites.

 The Best Safari Movies to Watch Now